U.S. hedge fund Tiger Global has invested more than $1 billion in Barclays: FT

 (Reuters) - U.S. hedge fund Tiger Global Management has invested more than $1 billion in Britain’s Barclays Plc, the Financial Times reported on Sunday.

-The hedge fund had bought most of its about 2.5 percent stake in the UK-based bank in November, FT reported, citing a person familiar with the matter. on.ft.com/2G2ihqK
+The hedge fund had bought most of its roughly 2.5 percent stake in Barclays in November, FT reported, citing a person familiar with the matter. on.ft.com/2G2ihqK

 Barclays did not respond to a request for comment outside regular business hours.
-Tiger Global Management did not immediately respond to a request for comment.
+Tiger Global Management said the hedge fund had no comment on the report.

 Staley has championed investment banking amid calls from some analysts and investors to ditch a business which has in recent years struggled to match the profitability of Barclays’ more mundane retail and credit card units.